sebasruiz09/sebasruiz09/README.md

 <h3 align="center">A passionate software developer from Colombia</h3>

-- 🌱 I’m currently learning <strong>new Frontend Technologies
+- 🌱 I’m currently learning <strong>new technologies and framworks

 - 👨‍💻 All of my projects are available at [https://dev-sebas.netlify.app/](https://dev-sebas.netlify.app/)